Is it worth buying a GoPro for Travel?… Questions Answered & Product Review

 GoPro is the market leader in adventure video cameras for a reason.
 GoPro’s are extremely accessible, you can find lots of kit for it, and it’s very user friendly.
 However, all that goodness comes with a hefty price tag.
 So you need to put some real thought into it and think about if it will be worth it for you.

 Some things in life, such as travel memories, can be pretty priceless.
 So if you feel as strongly as I did, then you probably will be quite insensitive to price and willing to splash out.
 If you are strapped for cash however, older models can still record great quality, so this could be a better option if you’re saving money before a big travel trip.

 Do you have any questions about GoPro’s that I haven’t covered in this post?
 Pop them in the comments and I’ll endeavour to update the post and answer them!

-As a way of funding the blog and helping me to improve and grow it, and importantly, in being transparent with you, my lovely readers, this post contains affiliate links.
+As a way of funding the blog and helping me to improve and grow it, this post contains affiliate links.
 I never link to any product that I myself haven’t tried or don’t own.
 So by adding affiliate links when I mention products, it’s a way I can monitize my blog by sharing links to products I love.